 Trim Your Shrubs and Hedges

 While winter is considered a dormant season, this is the perfect time to do some pruning and trimming of those perennial plants like hostas, daisies, peonies and liriope.
-You can even prune your evergreen and deciduous trees or consider a tree trimming service as the Rich’s Tree Service, Inc do trimming too.
+You can prune your evergreen and deciduous trees or consider a tree trimming service as the Rich’s Tree Service, Inc do trimming too.
 Start by taking a look at them, observing where the failing or decayed branches are located.
 If you have no idea what you’re doing, it’s best to call in a professional landscaper who knows exactly how much to trim and how much to leave.
 You could end up doing irreparable damage if you get too prune-happy.
 You’ll also need to pick up dead branches from the ground and those hanging from trees so they don’t drop onto wires or cause another kind of hazard.
 To get professional to help you get this done view more here.

 A good rule of thumb when it comes to mulching your plant beds is to go down to between 1.5 and two inches.
 Mulch not only looks good but it provides a protective barrier throughout the cold months of winter.
 This way, the plant roots will stay warm.
 Just be sure not to cover the trunks of any shrubs or trees, as root rot can set in due to the excess moisture.
 Do some mulch contouring using a rake to pat it down securely.